vnguyen12/Hands-on-ML-Book/Project2-AmesHousing/README.md

     * Each of these features are then plotted individually against SalePrice

 2. **Data Cleaning/Processing:**
-    * Remove outliers, unnecessary feature
+    * Remove outliers, unnecessary features
     * Fix data types
     * Impute missing values
     * Analyze for multicollinearity using Variance Inflation Factor and remove feature 'LowQualFinSF'